Communication (COMM)

 A basic introduction to theory and practice of single camera, photography, graphic and web production.
 (Formerly 7600:210)

-COMM:213 Essentials of Management Accounting (3 Credits)
+COMM 213 Essentials of Management Accounting (3 Units)

 Prerequisite: COMM 211 with a grade of C or better.
 Study of the interpretation and use of accounting data by management in decision making and the planning and controlling of business activities.
 (Formerly 2420:213)

-COMM:219 Introduction to Public Relations (3 Credits)
+COMM 219 Introduction to Public Relations (3 Units)

 Introduction to public relations is a survey course that provides students with foundational information related to the study and practice of public relations.
 (Formerly 7600:219)